 Approach 2: Iterative Postorder Traversal using Two Stacks (O(n) time, O(n) space)

-The iterative approach avoids recursion by using two stacks.
+The iterative method avoids recursion by using explicit stack structures.
 Push the root into the first stack.
-Repeatedly pop from this stack, push the node into the second stack, and push its left and right children into the first stack.
-This process effectively reverses a modified preorder traversal (root → right → left).
-When you finally pop elements from the second stack, the order becomes left → right → root, which is postorder.
-Each node moves through the stacks once, giving O(n) time complexity.
-Space complexity is O(n) because both stacks may store up to all nodes in the worst case.
-This method is useful when recursion depth is a concern and demonstrates strong understanding of stack-based traversal techniques in tree problems.
+Repeatedly pop a node, push it into a second stack, then push its left and right children into the first stack.
+This process effectively creates a modified preorder traversal (root → right → left).
+When you pop all nodes from the second stack, the order becomes left → right → root, which is exactly postorder.
+Every node moves through the stacks once, giving O(n) time complexity.
+Space complexity becomes O(n) because both stacks may store many nodes.

 | Approach | Time | Space | When to Use |